gyuseokByeon/blokdots-app_alpha/README.md

 ### Improvements
 - Include LV slot UI within its ```component-setup.js```
-- Add opt-out function for firmata upload
+- Add opt-out function for *firmata* flashing
 - "New Project" function (including save current on and detach components from project so "use" button gets active again)
+- Add Port and Board selection within app menu (similar to Arduino IDE)

 ### Features
 - Add new components